List of returned long-overdue library books

 A copy of An Elementary Treatise on Electricity was returned after 119 years.

-There are many examples of books that were borrowed or loaned from a library and only returned after multiple decades or centuries.
-Loaned books returned decades after their due date are often found when people go through their deceased relatives’ belongings.
+Many books have been borrowed from a library and only returned after decades or centuries.
+These are often found when people go through their deceased relatives' belongings.
 Some libraries have foregone overdue fees to encourage use of their services, possibly leading to more of these returns taking place.
 Some of these cases have been listed by publications such as Reader's Digest, and multiple examples have been listed by The New York Times.

-As of January 2025, the Guinness World Record for "most overdue library book" is held by a 1609 German book about the Archbishop of Bremen which was borrowed from Sidney Sussex College, Cambridge by Colonel Robert Walpole in 1667–68 and found by Professor John H. Plumb 288 years later in the library of the then Marquess of Cholmondeley at Houghton Hall, Norfolk.
+As of January 2025, the Guinness World Record for "most overdue library book" is held by a 1609 German book about the Archbishop of Bremen, which was borrowed from Sidney Sussex College, Cambridge by Colonel Robert Walpole in 1667–68 and found by Professor John H. Plumb 288 years later in the library of the then Marquess of Cholmondeley at Houghton Hall, Norfolk.
 In most of these cases, late fees for the books are either waived, in amnesty, or already abolished by the time they are returned.
 However, as of January 2025 the world record for "largest library book fine paid" is held by the book Days and Deeds, which was returned after 47 years with a cheque worth $345.14.